A geometric and deep learning reproducible pipeline for monitoring floating anthropogenic debris in urban rivers using in situ cameras: Experimental results

 \subsubsection{Predicted bounding box shape correction}

-The application of a correction to the YOLOv11-m model (Train 6) has been demonstrated to enhance the accuracy of the predicted bounding box heights (Fig.\ref{fig11a:11m_height}).
-In the absence of correction, predictions are found to be biased, as evidenced by the RMSE measuring at 2.29 cm and the MAE at 1.06 cm.
-This bias is characterised by a propensity to overestimate, as demonstrated by the residuals exhibiting a skewness towards negative values, with a median of 0 cm and a mean of –0.78 cm.
-Linear regression reduces errors (RMSE = 1.73 cm; MAE = 1.25 cm), but polynomial regression performs better, lowering RMSE to 1.57 cm and MAE to 0.98 cm.
-The residuals become more centred and symmetrical (median = –0.02 cm; mean = 0 cm), with reduced and balanced extremes (–4 cm to 5 cm).
-In a similar manner, polynomial regression enhances predictions for the YOLOv11-m (Train 10 - without data leakage) (Fig.\ref{fig12a:11m_Tab4b:leak_free_height}), leading to a reduction in RMSE from 2.08 cm to 1.50 cm and MAE from 1.22 cm to 1.05 cm.
-In comparison, the gains yielded by linear regression are more limited (RMSE = 1.56 cm; MAE = 1.17 cm).
-As was the case with Train 6, initial predictions demonstrate a propensity to overestimate heights (median = –0.15 cm; mean = –0.75 cm).
-However, this tendency is rectified by the polynomial fit, which centres the residuals (median = 0.08 cm; mean = 0 cm).
+The application of a correction to the YOLOv11-m model (without data leakage, with 20\% negative image and class weighting) has been demonstrated to enhance the accuracy of the predicted bounding box shape dimensions (Fig.\ref{fig12:regression_correction}a \& b).

-For the YOLOv11-m model (Train 6), the correction results for width predictions are contrasted (Fig.\ref{fig11b:11m_width}).
-Prior to the implementation of the correction, the errors were already minimal (RMSE = 0.75 cm; MAE = 0.43 cm).
-The results reveal that neither linear nor polynomial regression significantly improves performance, with both methods reducing RMSE to 0.73 cm, but increasing MAE to 0.49 cm.
-This suggests that there is no clear benefit from the implementation of either regression method.
-In a similar manner, for Train 10 (Fig.\ref{fig12b:11m_Tab4a:leak_free_width}), both regression types reduced the RMSE from 3.09 cm to 2.99 cm, while the MAE remained stable at 1.85 cm.
-Despite the average error remaining relatively constant, the decline in RMSE indicates a reduction in outliers.
-This finding is corroborated by the residual extremes, which shift from –12 cm / +13 cm prior to correction to –10 cm / +12 cm following the implementation of either regression, thereby indicating a marginal reduction in the most extreme prediction errors.
+In the absence of correction, height predictions are biased, as evidenced by an RMSE of 2.92 cm and a MAE of 1.70 cm (Fig.\ref{fig12:regression_correction}a).
+This bias is characterised by a systematic tendency to overestimate, as demonstrated by the residual distribution being skewed towards positive values, with a median of 0.00 cm, a Q1 of 0.00 cm and a Q3 of 1.90 cm, indicating that the majority of predictions exceed the ground truth.
+Linear regression partially reduces these errors (RMSE = 1.84 cm; MAE = 1.49 cm; $R^2 = 0.22$; $p = 3.37 \times 10^{-13}$), and shifts the residual distribution towards more negative values (median = --0.21 cm; Q1 = --1.24 cm; Q3 = 1.42 cm), suggesting that the correction overcorrects a portion of predictions.
+Polynomial regression ($y = -0.080x^2 + 2.38x - 5.75$) yields the best results for height (RMSE = 1.69 cm; MAE = 1.17 cm; $R^2 = 0.34$; $p = 2.45 \times 10^{-20}$).
+The residuals become more centred and symmetrical around zero (median = --0.035 cm; Q1 = --0.840 cm; Q3 = 0.638 cm), with reduced extremes ranging from --2.90 cm to 2.69 cm, compared to --2.70 cm to 4.50 cm without correction.
+This confirms that polynomial regression effectively reduces both the magnitude and the asymmetry of height prediction errors.